Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Results

+\textbf{Diffusion truncation.}~\Cref{fig:res_truncation} visualizes displacement RMSE and fine-mesh edgewise gradient RMSE $||(\mathbf{u}_{i} - \mathbf{u}_{j})||_2 / ||(\mathbf{x}^0_{i} - \mathbf{x}^0_{j})||_2$, against ground truth.
+Early diffusion steps primarily remove low-frequency error (global RMSE drops), whereas later steps reduce high-frequency error (gradient RMSE).
+Skipping the later denoising steps results in high frequency error accumulation and mesh degradation throughout the rollout (cf. \Cref{fig:res_truncation_qual} in \Cref{apx:results}), as observed in one step models~\citep{lippePDERefinerAchievingAccurate2023}.
+With $m{=}1$, \ac{robin} does not increase the gradient error on~\textsc{BendingBeam}.
+We observe similar results on \textsc{DeformingPlate} and \textsc{ImpactPlate}, as illustrated in \Cref{fig:res_truncation_ip_dp} in~\Cref{apx:results}.

-\textbf{Ablations.} As visualized in \Cref{fig:res_ablations}, the ablation results demonstrate the effectiveness of the individual components of~\ac{robin}.
-Non-shared layers decrease the performance significantly on~\textsc{BendingBeam}, due the the broader receptive field.
-The large error increase of the \textit{State prediction} ablations indicates that residual prediction are crucial for~\textsc{Lagrangian} simulations. \ac{robin} outperforms the non-hierarchical architecture variant as well as the non-diffusion variant on all datasets, demonstrating the synergy between~\acp{ddpm} and~\acp{ampn}.
+\textbf{Ablations.} As shown in \Cref{fig:res_ablations}, ablations confirm the importance of each \ac{robin} component.
+Reducing the diffusion length $K$ slightly decreases accuracy across all datasets.
+However, even with $K{=}5$ diffusion steps,~\ac{robin} remains significantly more accurate than all baselines.
+Using non-shared layers significantly degrades performance on \textsc{BendingBeam}, likely due to a reduced effective receptive field.
+The large error increase for \emph{State prediction} indicates that residual prediction is crucial for~\textsc{Lagrangian} simulations.
+Across all datasets,~\ac{robin} outperforms the non-hierarchical variant, the non-diffusion variant, and the combination of~\acp{ddpm} with the strongest hierarchical baseline (\ac{hcmt}), demonstrating the synergy between~\acp{ddpm} and~\acp{ampn}.

+\textbf{Generalization to large meshes.} Fine-tuning the pre-trained~\ac{robin} converges markedly faster and attains substantially lower RMSE than training from scratch, demonstrating mesh-size independence and efficient transfer to deeper~\ac{amg} hierarchies with twelve times more nodes, without architectural changes.
+In~\Cref{fig:res_generalization}, pretrained predictions are visually indistinguishable from~\ac{fem} even in thin, high-stress regions with large bending.
+The model trained from scratch exhibits negligible deformation due to much slower convergence within the same training budget. ~ \ac{robin} consistently requires $31$~s per case, while the numerical solver averages~$108$~s and can require up to $4248$~s, due to problem-dependent nonlinear convergence costs. \Cref{table:results_table} in~\Cref{apx:results} lists the quantitative results.